BioID-GmbH/BWS-cli/README.md

 For other runtime targets see [this list][runtimes].

+### Is it working?

+For a build check, do a simple `dotnet run --project bws-cli -- -h` which should show the parameter help screen (“quality check” being the last two words).
+Take care that you don't get the help screen of the `dotnet` command.
+That's why the `--` are needed.

 ### Peculiarity with the produced binaries

 When publishing for a given platform, you get a binary in the top level of the output